Before you can run the data dump, you have to inform the program which drive and medium it should save to using the "Streamer-> Tape - Prepare" menu:

 Native Capacity: This capacity indicates how much data one can approximately store on the tape without using the hardware compression of the tape drive. (e.g. for LTO-6 tapes the native capacity specified is 2.5 TB)

-With the "prepare" button, the medium info is written to the tape header; no formatting is needing.
-The tape specifications are automatically saved by Z-DATdump and are, for example, used by the tape-auto-format function to automatically prepare empty tapes.
+Peparing the tape With the "prepare" button, the medium info is written to the tape header; no formatting is needing.
+The tape specifications are automatically saved by Z-TapeBackup and are, for example, used by the tape-auto-format function to automatically prepare empty tapes.

 Warning: all data on the medium is deleted and cannot be recovered!